psamsotha/jersey-properties/README.md

 The internal map is loaded by simply iterating through `Locale.getAvailableLocales()` and crate a `ResourceBundle` for each `Locale`.
 This means that if the locale is not supported by an associated properties file, it will use the default bundle.
-Likewise, if the client request a language for which there was no properties file, the client will be returned the default message.
+Likewise, if the client requests a language for which there was no properties file, the client will be returned the default message.

 To register this feature, you should enable through the following property